peerkar/liferay-gsearch/binaries/7.1/2019-07-18/README.md

-# 2019-06-19
+# 2019-07-18

-Liferay GSearch application binaries for Grow.
+Liferay GSearch application binaries.
 This build has been tested with the following portal versions:

 * DXP 7.1 fixpacks 10

 It might work with previous fixpacks and CE, too.
 Just not tested.

 # Changelog

+## 2019-07-18

+* Result layouts CSS configuration property typo fix.

+## 2019-07-12

+* Miniportlet styling

+## 2019-07-10

+* Fixed MBMessage results links and titles not generating properly.
+* Fixed "More" link on the results list not filtering the type correctly (Mini Search)
+* Styling changes for GSearch portlet and More Like This

 ## 2019-06-19